Our research themes and focus areas

 Development, justice and power

 There is growing recognition of the importance of justice in sustainability and development, but how power relations generate inequitable conditions and undermine prospects for sustainability is a complex and context-dependent issue.
-As a response, this focus area comprises wide-ranging inter- and transdisciplinary research approaches to human-nature-society interactions, including critical analytical approaches that engage with sustainability challenges, questions and opportunities for change.
+As a response, this focus area comprises wide-ranging inter- and transdisciplinary research approach to human-nature-society interactions, including critical analytical approaches that engage with sustainability challenges, questions and opportunities for change.
 Research into democracy, conflict, state-society relations, governance processes, economic and identity-related inequalities, power relations, social inclusion, land and water use, and rural and urban livelihoods are the subjects of this focus area.
-In scrutinising sustainability challenges and possibilities, we emphasise the importance of societal and environmental justice, identity and rights-based approaches, as well as knowledge about power relations, societal movements and analyses of cultural, epistemic, and ontological divides.
+In scrutinising sustainability challenges and possibilities, we emphasise the importance of societal and environmental justice, equity, identity and rights-based approaches, as well as knowledge about power relations, societal movements and analyses of cultural, epistemic, and ontological divides.

 Transdisciplinarity and transformation